Fitzroy Systems

 Selected Publications:

-Professor Michael Horne
+Professor Michael Horne.

 The late Michael Horne contributed all the plastic analysis and other non-linear theory to the NL-STRESS program.
-Michael was the author of more than 60 published books and papers on structural engineering; a Fellow of the Institution of Structural Engineers, Past President and Gold Medal recipient; a Fellow of the Royal Academy of Engineering and a Fellow of the Royal Society.
+Michael was the author of more than 60 published books and papers on structural engineering; a Fellow, Past President and Gold Medal recipient of the Institution of Structural Engineers; a Fellow of the Royal Academy of Engineering and a Fellow of the Royal Society.